Stocks lower after Kabul bombing; traders also wait for Fed

 Before the attack, most of the market's attention was on the Federal Reserve.
 The Federal annual two-day convention started in Jackson Hole, Wyoming, on Thursday.
 Fed Chair Jerome Powell is scheduled to speak on Friday.

-Traders are betting that Fed officials will remain in a “wait and see” mode regarding inflation, since most policymakers believe any inflation earlier this year would be temporary and the rise in COVID-19 cases has made some economists worried.
+Traders are betting that Fed officials will remain in a “wait and see” mode regarding inflation, since most policymakers believe any inflation earlier this year would be temporary and the rise in COVID-19 cases has worried some economists.

-That said, yields have been moving steadily higher in the bond market in the past week, which could be a sign that traders are preparing for the Fed to start winding down its emergency support measures in the coming months.
+That said, yields have steadily risen in the bond market in the past week, which could be a sign that traders are preparing for the Fed to start winding down its emergency support measures in the coming months.
 The yield on the 10-year Treasury note was trading at 1.36%, up from 1.34% the day before.

+The selling was widespread, with 10 of the 11 sectors in the S&P 500 moving lower.
+Technology stocks and a mix of companies that rely on consumer spending accounted for much of the pullback.
+Western Digital fell 3.8% and Dollar Tree dropped 11.7%.

 Companies that report their results after Thursday's closing bell include technology giant HP, as well as Gap.